nodesign/weioDoc/jsAPI.md

     }
 }
 ```

 Analog I/O
 ----------
 ### analogRead(pin, callback)
 Reads input on specified Analog to Digital Convertor.
-ADC is available on pins from 25 to 32 Output is 10bits resolution or from 0-1023.
+8 ADC are available on pins from 24 to 31.
+Output is 10bits resolution or expressed in decimal numbers from 0-1023.

 AnalogRead asks to provide callback function that will be called when WeIO board finish reading state on the pin.
 Callback function arguments will be populated with dictionary that provides pin number and ADC value as information.
 ```javascript